-Pedorthic Foot Care is a service offered at Cleveland Clinic Canada’s Sports Medicine Specialists location.
+Pedorthic Foot Care is a service offered at Cleveland Clinic Canada.
 As with any structure, if the foundation is not stable, the elements above become affected.
 This also applies to ones feet, the foundation of your body.
 Imbalances of the supporting structures of your feet can result in excessive foot motion, which in addition to altering proper foot function, can result in rotation of the legs which may affect your ankles, knees, hips and back.
 Custom foot orthotic devices (orthoses) are designed to control one’s foot biomechanics to a precise degree throughout all phases of gait.

 Who Needs Orthotic Devices

 If you are experiencing foot, shin, knee, hip or low back discomfort that does not resolve, the origins may be bio-mechanical in nature, in which case an orthotic device may be helpful.
 Since orthotic devices can work in a preventative fashion, they may be appropriate in some cases where future problems may be considered likely.
 As an example, if the foot rolls in or flattens excessively, our lower extremities become predisposed to additional stress, leading to possible pain and limited function.
 Similar problems may occur with a high arched foot.
 High arched feet while standing are typically imbalanced and provide very poor shock absorption.
 Orthotics can ultimately improve weight distribution and comfort.
 Keep in mind, regardless of foot type, as we walk, run or play sports, our entire body weight lands on our feet up to 4,000 times a day.